aphistic/go-examples-api-versioning/README.md

 The repo is laid out similar to [golang-standards/project-layout](https://github.com/golang-standards/project-layout) as I find it's the most extensive, well-documented and accepted example of laying out a Go binary project.

+The best place to start reading this code is `cmd/api-example/main.go` because that's where the initial API and HTTP server are started.